Generic Name: azathioprine sodium

 Indications and Usage for Azathioprine Injection

-Azathioprine Sodium for Injection is indicated as an adjunct for the prevention of rejection in renal homotransplantation.
+Azathioprine Sodium for Injection, USP is indicated as an adjunct for the prevention of rejection in renal homotransplantation.
 It is also indicated for the management of active rheumatoid arthritis to reduce signs and symptoms.

 Azathioprine is indicated as an adjunct for the prevention of rejection in renal homotransplantation.
 Experience with over 16,000 transplants shows a five-year patient survival of 35% to 55%, but this is dependent on donor, match for HLA antigens, anti-donor or anti-B-cell alloantigen antibody and other variables.
 The effect of azathioprine on these variables has not been tested in controlled trials.

 Azathioprine Sodium for Injection should not be given to patients who have shown hypersensitivity to the drug.
 Azathioprine should not be used for treating rheumatoid arthritis in pregnant women.
-Patients with rheumatiod arthritis previously treated with alkylating agents (cyclophosphamide, chlorambucil, melphalan or others) may have a prohibitive risk of neoplasia if treated with azathioprine.
+Patients with rheumatoid arthritis previously treated with alkylating agents (cyclophosphamide, chlorambucil, melphalan or others) may have a prohibitive risk of malignancy if treated with azathioprine.

-Severe leukopenia, thrombocytopenia,macrocytic anemia, and/or pancytopenia may occur in patients being treated with azathioprine.
+Severe leukopenia, thrombocytopenia, anemias including macrocytic anemia, and/or pancytopenia may occur in patients being treated with azathioprine.
 Severe bone marrow suppression may also occur.
-Patients with intermediate thiopurine S-methyl transferase (TPMT) activity may be at an increased risk of myelotoxicity if receiving conventional doses of azathioprine.
-Patients with low or absent TPMT activity are at an increased risk of developing severe, life-threatening myelotoxicity if receiving conventional doses of azathioprine.
-TPMT genotyping or phenotyping can help identify patients who are at an increased risk for developing azathioprine toxicity.
-2-9 (See PRECAUTIONS: Laboratory Tests).
 Hematologic toxicities are dose-related and may be more severe in renal transplant patients whose homograft is undergoing rejection.
 It is suggested that patients on azathioprine have complete blood counts, including platelet counts, weekly during the first month, twice monthly for the second and third months of treatment, then monthly or more frequently if dosage alterations or other therapy changes are necessary.
 Delayed hematologic suppression may occur.
 Prompt reduction in dosage or temporary withdrawal of the drug may be necessary if there is a rapid fall in or persistently low leukocyte count, or other evidence of bone marrow depression.
 Leukopenia does not correlate with therapeutic effect; therefore the dose should not be increased intentionally to lower the white blood cell count.

-Azathioprine has been reported to cause temporary depression in spermatogenesis and reduction in sperm viability and sperm count in mice at doses 10 times the human therapeutic dose10; a reduced percentage of fertile matings occurred when animals received 5 mg/kg.11
+Azathioprine has been reported to cause temporary depression in spermatogenesis and reduction in sperm viability and sperm count in mice at doses 10 times the human therapeutic dose;1 a reduced percentage of fertile matings occurred when animals received 5 mg/kg.
+2

 Pregnancy: Pregnancy Category D

 Azathioprine is teratogenic in rabbits and mice when given in doses equivalent to the human dose (5 mg/kg daily).
-Abnormalities included skeletal malformations and visceral anomalies.11
+Abnormalities included skeletal malformations and visceral anomalies.2

-Limited immunologic and other abnormalities have occured in a few infants born of renal allograft recipients on azathioprine.
-In a detailed case report,13 documented lymphopenia, diminished IgG and IgM levels, CMV infection, and a decreased thymic shadow were noted in an infant born to a mother receiving 150 mg azathioprine and 30 mg prednisone daily throughout pregnancy.
+Limited immunologic and other abnormalities have occurred in a few infants born of renal allograft recipients on azathioprine.
+In a detailed case report, 4 documented lymphopenia, diminished IgG and IgM levels, CMV infection, and a decreased thymic shadow were noted in an infant born to a mother receiving 150 mg azathioprine and 30 mg prednisone daily throughout pregnancy.
 At ten weeks most features were normalized.
-DeWitte et al reported pancytopenia and severe immune deficiency in a preterm infant whose mother received 125 mg azathioprine and 12.5 mg prednisone daily14.
-There have been two published reports of abnormal physical findings.
-Williamson and Karp described an infant born with preaxial polydactyly whose mother received azathioprine 200 mg daily and prednisone 20 mg every other day during pregnancy15.
-Tallent et al described an infant with a large myelomeningocele in the upper lumbar region, bilateral dislocated hips, and bilateral talipes equinovarus.
-The father was on long-term azathioprine therapy16.
+DeWitte et al reported pancytopenia and severe immune deficiency in a preterm infant whose mother received 125 mg azathioprine and 12.5 mg prednisone daily.
+5 There have been two published reports of abnormal physical findings.
+Williamson and Karp described an infant born with preaxial polydactyly whose mother received azathioprine 200 mg daily and prednisone 20 mg every other day during pregnancy.
+6 Tallent et al described an infant with a large myelomeningocele in the upper lumbar region, bilateral dislocated hips, and bilateral talipes equinovarus.
+The father was on long-term azathioprine therapy.
+7

 Benefit versus risk must be weighed carefully before use of azathioprine in patients of reproductive potential.
 There are no adequate and well-controlled studies in pregnant women.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
 Women of childbearing age should be advised to avoid becoming pregnant.